The optimality of word lengths. Theoretical foundations and an empirical study: Discussion

-On the one hand, no significant linear or non-linear association could be detected for $\Phi$, consistently across collections and length definitions.
-On the other hand, both $\eta$ and $\Omega$ show some significant negative correlations with observed alphabet size and sample size in the CV collection, where these two parameters are however also strongly associated between them.
-Indeed, the observed alphabet will depend on the amount of seen data, and the correlation of $\eta$ and $\Omega$ with $A$ could potentially just be a side-effect of the relationships above, by transitivity.
-Nevertheless, the most critical correlation is the one observed with sample size $T$, as it implies that these two scores favour under-sampled languages, which we do not consider a desirable property for a score.
+On the one hand, no significant linear or non-linear association could be detected for $\Psi$ -- a result consistent across collections and length definitions.
+On the other hand, both $\eta$ and $\Omega$ show some significant negative correlations with observed alphabet size and sample size in the CV collection.
+These two properties are, however, also strongly associated with one another.
+Indeed, the observed alphabet size depends on the amount of seen data (\autoref{fig:correlograms_params} (b,c,e,f)), and the correlation of $\eta$ and $\Omega$ with $A$ could potentially just be a side-effect of the relationships above, by transitivity.
+Nevertheless, the most critical correlation is the one observed with sample size $T$, as it implies that these two scores tend to give larger values in under-sampled languages, which we do not consider a desirable property for a score.
 This can also be observed when looking at the convergence speed of the scores.
-As shown in \autoref{fig:convergence_pud} for PUD, \autoref{fig:convergence_cv_characters} (a,b) for CV when length is measured in characters, and \autoref{fig:convergence_cv_duration} (a,b) for CV when length is measured in duration, both $\eta$ and $\Omega$ keep their decreasing trend even for large sample sizes.
+As shown in \autoref{fig:convergence_pud} for PUD, \autoref{fig:convergence_cv_characters} for CV when length is measured in characters, and \autoref{fig:convergence_cv_medianDuration} for CV when length is measured in duration, both $\eta$ and $\Omega$ keep their decreasing trend even for large sample sizes.
 In contrast, $\Psi$ generally varies within a smaller range, and importantly, it seems to reach a quite stable value in many languages, especially in CV where larger sample sizes are available.
-While the convergence analysis allows one to capture the evolution of the scores for different sample sizes within a language, it also gives an understanding of the scores behaviour across languages with different sample sizes.
-In fact, since $\eta$ and $\Omega$ tend to decrease, they will be likely to have higher values in languages with a smaller sample, thus leading to potentially misleading conclusions in non parallel data, or data with excessive heterogeneity in terms of sample size.
-Moreover, $\Psi$ and $\Omega$ have a very similar shape up to around $10^2$, after which the latter generally drops down, suggesting the importance not only of parallel corpora, but also of large enough samples.
+While the convergence analysis allows one to capture the evolution of the scores for different sample sizes within a language, it also gives an understanding of the behaviour of scores across languages with different sample sizes.
+In fact, since $\eta$ and $\Omega$ tend to decrease, they will be likely to have higher values in languages with a smaller sample, thus leading to potentially misleading conclusions in non-parallel data, or data with excessive heterogeneity in terms of sample size.
+Moreover, $\Psi$ and $\Omega$ have a very similar shape up to around $10^2$ tokens, after which the latter generally drops down.
+This highlights the importance of using parallel corpora, as well as large enough samples.